-Have you ever glanced at your logs and wondered why they don't make sense?
+Have you ever glanced at your development logs and wondered why they don't make sense?

-Perhaps you've misused your log levels, and now every log is labelled "Error."
-Alternatively, your logs may fail to provide clear information about what went wrong, or they may divulge valuable data that hackers may exploit.
+Perhaps you've misused your log levels, and now every log is labeled "Error."
+Alternatively, your API logs may fail to provide clear information about what went wrong, or they may divulge valuable data that hackers may exploit.

 It is possible to resolve these issues!!!

 A log is a file that records the communications between a system and its users, or a data-gathering tool that records the type, content, and time of transactions made by a person from a system terminal.
 A log is an electronic record of interactions that have occurred between a web search engine and people searching for information on that web search engine during a searching episode.

 A logging system is included in many operating systems, software frameworks, and programs.
 Syslog, created by the Internet Engineering Task Force (IETF), is a widely used logging strategy.
 The Syslog standard allows for the generation, filtering, recording, and analysis of log messages via a specialized, standardized subsystem.
 This eliminates the need for software developers to create and construct their ad hoc logging solutions.

 You can review your web server logs if there's a crash or an issue arises.
 Here are some reasons why you should keep logs:

 - Your API logs show you a thorough path through your code that you may use to figure out what went wrong.
 When troubleshooting your program, this is quite useful.